scarvalhojr/aoc-cli/README.md

 ### More examples

-Download the input from a previous day (assumes the current year):
+Download puzzle from a previous day (assumes the current year):

 ```
 # aoc download --day 1

-Loaded session cookie from "/home/user/.adventofcode.session".
-Downloading input for day 1, 2020...
-Saving puzzle input to "input"...
-Done!
 ```

-Download the input from a previous year and save it to a file with a given
+Download puzzle input from a previous year and save it to a file with a given
 name:

 ```
-# aoc download --year 2015 --day 1 --input-file /home/user/aoc/2015/1/input
+# aoc download --year 2015 --day 1 --input-only --input-file /home/user/aoc/2015/1/input
 ```

-An attempt to download the input of a puzzle that is still locked fails (puzzles unlock every day between 1st and 25th of December at midnight EST/UTC-5):
+An attempt to download a puzzle that is still locked fails (puzzles unlock every day between 1st and 25th of December at midnight EST/UTC-5):